 The irony of us Baby Boomers is that we all (most) want(ed) to retire at 55.
 However, we will live longer than our parents (hopefully) and thus the decades of being retired is much more than our parents ever had.
 So more money is needed and I think a more open mind to staying busy when retired.
 Early retirement means no “water cooler chat” no more office social events, no more office friends and for many it means not being part of something bigger than themselves.

-Early retirement means having money for yourself and may still mean supporting children in some ways in college years or early family life.
+Early retirement means having money for yourself and may still mean supporting children in some ways in college years or early family life of the kids.
 An early retirement may just mean “early” in the government pension sense.
-A “full retirement” means a higher pension pay (maybe 65 years old) each month as opposed to an early retirement (perhaps 62 years old) which means you have a penalty for each year before your full retirement.
-Each country has different rules and a very important step before pulling the trigger is to check the rules where you live.
+A “full retirement” means a higher pension pay (maybe 67 years old) each month as opposed to an early retirement (perhaps 62 years old) which means you have a penalty for each year before your full retirement.
+Each country has different rules and a very important step before pulling the trigger, on starting a government pension payout, is to check the rules where you live.

-For me an early retirement at 61 was a no-brainer, I was all done with my great career of 40 years, I had few financial obligations and was quite content with a cool drink under a palm tree or a coffee on some sleepy town plaza.
+For me an early retirement at 60 was a no-brainer, I was all done with my great mechanical engineering career in medical devices of 35 years, I had few financial obligations and was quite content with a cool drink under a palm tree or a coffee on some sleepy town plaza.
 Your lifestyle and needs may be different so take it easy in thinking about this huge decision.
 Best of luck to you all.

 I would love to hear from you on this topic, so please consider commenting in the box below.
 Cheers, John.